colindean/talks/document_workflow/document_workflow.md

 ::: notes

+I work for Target.
 I'm based out of our tiny Pittsburgh office on Robotics Row in the Strip District.

 Like most other tech workers, I'm working from home during the pandemic, so I'm recording this from my home office in beautiful, abnormally hot Wilkinsburg,